10 things to do before starting a business

 10. Develop a brand

-It’s important to be recognizable so that your customers remember your brand.
-Spend time on creating a logo and choosing fitting colors and fonts.
+It’s important to be recognisable so that your customers remember your brand.
+Spend time on creating a logo and choosing fitting colours and fonts.
 Use these elements consistently across your website, marketing materials, products or services, social media, and all other platforms.
 Consistency in branding helps ensure that people will remember and associate these elements with your brand, increasing brand recognition and trust.
 It also helps you stand out from competitors.

 Starting a business gives you a unique set of challenges and opportunities.
 Key steps such as thorough market research, detailed planning, competitor analysis, and effective marketing are essential to turning your business idea into a reality.